 Capria Accelerator partners with additional fund managers from Africa and Turkey

 Capria Accelerator, which was launched in September 2015, partners with the best early-stage equity and debt fund managers, provides initial investment capital, and engages in significant hands-on support to help these managers launch and operate their new investment funds.
 Additionally, the fund managers benefit from the ever-increasing resources of the Capria Network, a fast-growing global network of exceptional local managers and global investors.
 Capria announced its initial fund manager partnerships in April 2016: three impact fund management teams from Zimbabwe, Uganda and Guatemala.
 90 fund managers across 45 countries have applied to participate in the second cohort planned for Q3 2016.
-Additionally, Capria has partnered with two additional fund managers: Alitheia IDF is investing in women-led businesses across Africa, and idacapital is investing across technology-enabled impact business verticals in finance, education, life sciences, cleantech and agriculture in Turkey.
+Additionally, Capria has partnered with two additional fund managers: Alitheia Identity is investing in women-led businesses across Africa, and idacapital is investing across technology-enabled impact business verticals in finance, education, life sciences, cleantech and agriculture in Turkey.

-“Together with the African Development Bank’s commitment of USD 12.5 million in Alitheia IDF’s fund, partnering with Capria to access their extensive network and resources will enable me and my colleagues, Polo Leteka and ‘Tokunboh Ishmael to finance and support growth businesses, particularly those led by women and gender-diverse teams,” said Anne-Marie Chidzero, Managing Partner at Alitheia IDF.
+“Together with the African Development Bank’s commitment of USD 12.5 million in Alitheia Identity’s fund, partnering with Capria to access their extensive network and resources will enable me and my colleagues, Polo Leteka and ‘Tokunboh Ishmael to finance and support growth businesses, particularly those led by women and gender-diverse teams,” said Anne-Marie Chidzero, Managing Partner at Alitheia Identity.
 “We’re focused in West and Southern Africa, helping businesses scale regionally and reach international markets.
 As experienced fund managers we see tremendous opportunity in serving Africa’s ‘missing middle’ to generate social and economic impact and deliver good financial returns.”

 idacapital invests in innovative startups in Turkey